OmriFialkov/flask-catexer-app-actions/README.md

 # Dog Gif App 🐶

 ## Overview
 This project presents a **Flask-based dockerized web-app** integrated in GitHub Actions Flow for CI/CD automation.
 The app dynamically serves a random dog GIF from a **dockerized MySQL database** every time the page is refreshed.
 It also keeps track of visitor count by another MySQL table.
 The GitHub Actions flow ensures every code update is **built and pushed** to Docker Hub, then **tested** with docker compose and is **deployed to a K8S cluster**.
-To manage the infrastructure efficiently, **Terraform** is used to provision the **Google Kubernetes Engine (GKE) cluster**, while **AWS S3 and DynamoDB** are leveraged for Backend-Terraform state management.
+To manage the infrastructure efficiently, **Terraform** is used to provision the **Google Kubernetes Engine (GKE) cluster** as a part of IaC implementation.
 Additionally, **Helm** is used for managing Kubernetes deployments, making it easier to deploy, update, and maintain the applications in this project.

 ### Features
 - **Flask Web Application**: A lightweight Python web app.